JGerVT/JGerVT/README.md

 # Hi, I'm Jesse Germain 👋

 ## 🌟 About Me
 I am a full stack developer with experience in backend/frontend development and frontend design.
-Over the years, I have refined my skills by working on a diverse range of personal, allowing me to build robust applications and enhance user experiences.
+Over the years, I have refined my skills by working on a diverse range of personal projects, allowing me to build useful applications and enhance user experiences.

 I have hands-on expertise with cloud-based databases, particularly with Supabase and Cloudflare (R2 and Cloudflare Workers), to develop scalable and efficient cloud solutions.